GeorgeBatch/arch-pre-training/README_ARCH.md

 * [virtex/data/datasets/captioning.py](virtex/data/datasets/captioning.py) provides an extended PyTorch Dataset class (`CaptioningDataset`) which specifies
   1. The caption selected at random (COCO has multiple captions per image)
   2. Paired Image-Caption Augmentations to be used (horizontal flip combined with "left" <-> "right" switch)
-  3. Text tokenisation (after augmentations)
+  3. Text tokenization (after augmentations)
   4. Collate function to put the items into batches

 **ARCH Code (extended by me)**
 * [virtex/data/datasets/captioning.py](virtex/data/datasets/captioning.py) provides the extended version of the Dataset class analogous to `CaptioningDataset` called `ArchCaptioningDatasetExtended`. [arch/5-ARCH-Dataset-Class-Extended.ipynb](arch/5-ARCH-Dataset-Class-Extended.ipynb) shows examples of its basic usage.
-It requires to specify a tokeniser model, e.g. "`datasets/vocab/arch_10k.model"`.
+It requires to specify a tokenizer model, e.g. "`datasets/vocab/arch_10k.model"`.

 **Differences to the VirTex Code:**
 ARCH has one or more images per caption. **I assume that only all images together will contain enough information to correspond to a caption.** This means that: